Back to Blog

 Problem: The LLC owner assumes the filing deadline is April 15 (the personal return deadline) and files Form 1065 one month late.

-Solution: Partnership returns (Form 1065) are due March 15, one month before personal returns.
-File Form 7004 by March 15 if you need more time.
+Solution: Partnership returns (Form 1065) are due March 15 (March 16 in 2026), one month before personal returns.
+File Form 7004 by the same date if you need more time.

 Mistake #3: Allocating Profits Without an Operating Agreement